The equivariant K-theory of a cohomogeneity-one action: Coverings and mapping tori

-\brmk In this paper, of course, we took $\E = \KG$.
-In our previous joint work~\cite{CGHM2018}, we took $\E X$ to be Borel cohomology $H\Q^* X_G$, so that $\E(G/\G) = H\Q^*B\G$ is concentrated in even degree by Borel's theorem; generally, given a nonequivariant cohomology theory $e^*$ such that $e^*(*)$ is torsion in odd degrees, one could rationalize and consider $\E$ to be rational Borel $G$-equivariant $e$-cohomology $e\Q_G^*$ so that $E^n(G/\G) = e\Q^n B\G$.
-Since we have rationalized~\cite[Cor.~7.12]{rudyak}, the {\AHSS}s of CW-skeleta $B_n\G$ collapse at $E_2 = \H(B_n\G;\Q) \ox e^*(*)$, which is concentrated in even degree, so that $\E(G/\G) = e\Q^* B\G$ is concentrated in even degree as well and \Cref{thm:oddzero} applies; but sadly the author has not been made aware of any great demand for $e\Q_G^*$. \ermk
+\brmk In this paper, of course, we take $\E = \KG$.
+In our previous joint work~\cite{CGHM2018}, we took $\E$ to be Borel cohomology $X \lmt H\Q^* (EG \ox_G X)$, so that $\E(G/\G) = H\Q^*B\G$ is concentrated in even degree by Borel's theorem; generally, given a nonequivariant cohomology theory $e^*$ such that $e^*(*)$ is torsion in odd degrees, one could rationalize and take $\E$ to be rational Borel $G$-equivariant $e$-cohomology $e\Q_G^*$ so that $E^n(G/\G) = e\Q^n B\G$.
+Since we have rationalized~\cite[Cor.~7.12]{rudyak}, the {\AHSS}s of CW-skeleta $B_n\G$ collapse at $E_2 = \H(B_n\G;\Q) \ox e^*(*)$, which is concentrated in even degree, so that $\E(G/\G) = e\Q^*_G B\G$ is concentrated in even degree as well and \Cref{thm:oddzero} applies.
+The author is unsure how much demand there is for $e\Q_G^*$, but has at least sighted the ``Borel equivariant complex bordism'' functor $X\lmt MU_*(EG \ox_G X)$ in the wild. \ermk